 In 2010, the Council's board voted unanimously to emphasize the original mission of the Council, to establish educational standards and levels of certification for both teachers and practitioners of Vedic Astrology.
 The response from leading members of the professional Vedic astrology community was positively overwhelming at the resumption of the Council's certification program.
-The Council's certification committee is currently co-chaired by CVA Council members David Frawley, Jim Kelleher, Dennis Flaherty, and Sat Siri Khalsa as the CVA Provost.
+The Council's certification committee is currently co-chaired by CVA Council members David Frawley, Sat Siri Khalsa, Dennis Flaherty, Marianne Jacuzzi, and Jim Kelleher as the CVA Provost.

 We on the CVA board invite you to become a member of our growing international organization.
-The Council endeavors to continue our mission, a mission that started over 20 years ago to create a strong, vibrant, professional organization of practitioners, welcoming equally and inclusively all schools of Vedic astrology.
+The Council endeavors to continue our mission, a mission that started almost 30 years ago to create a strong, vibrant, professional organization of practitioners, welcoming equally and inclusively all schools of Vedic astrology.

 Chakrapani Ullal, CVA founder, Posthumous Chairman of the CVA

 David Frawley, CVA founder, First President of the CVA

 James Kelleher, CVA founder

 Sat Siri Khalsa, Vice President of the CVA